codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/promotion-scenarios/drag-and-drop.md

 ---

 In this quick start, we'll see how to promote products using drag-and-drop functionality.
-This quick, visual method allows you to move applications across two environments in a few simple steps, and is available in the Environments dashboard.
+This quick, visual method allows you to manually move applications across two environments in a few simple steps, and is available in the Environments dashboard.